flatland-association/flatland-rl/CONTRIBUTING.md

     child = False
 ```

-To get started with Type Hints, you can have a look at
+To get started with type hints, you can have a look at
 the [Type Hints Cheat Sheet](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html).

-Caveat: We discourage the usage of Type Aliases for structured data since its members remain unnamed.
+Caveat: We discourage the usage of type aliases for structured data since its members remain unnamed.
 Instead, consider
-using NamedTuple:
+using `NamedTuple`:

 ```python
 # Discouraged: Type Alias with unnamed members